fantomitechno/simon.renoux.dev/src/projects/tgc.md

 I'm trying to work on a new version of it where it would be a full on two players adventure: one in Celeste & one in Minecraft

 It can be downloaded on [Gamebanana](https://gamebanana.com/mods/538975)

+16/09/25 - Edit:\
+I created a video to explain its creation: [video](https://youtu.be/mt8DjQpk-Q8)